Viking river cruise amenities are designed to pamper passengers with the ultimate in creature comforts. Here are Backroad Planet’s Top 11 amenities!

 Lectures & Presentations

 Who doesn’t like the element of surprise?
 On board our Viking longship there were always treats appearing when we least expected them.
 Suddenly, waiters would appear with complimentary cocktails, savory morsels, shots of local spirits, hors d’oeuvres, or various other tastings.
 Sometimes these treats appeared in our stateroom in the form of chocolates or flowers.
-Just one more way our riverine host made us feel special!
+Just one more way Viking river cruise amenities made us feel special!

 I first discovered the ship housekeeping staff one morning when I awoke earlier than usual.
 I thought a special cleaning force had boarded the ship when we docked earlier.
 Not so!
 They had been there all along doing their sweeping and dusting and polishing and sanitizing while passengers slept until our ship sparkled like new.